 For more information about episiotomy, visit the Pregnancy Birth and Baby website.

-Vulvovaginal splits (or fissures) are injuries in and around the vagina.
+Vulval and vaginal splits (fissures) are injuries in and around the vagina.
 Splits can range from small cuts or grazes that heal on their own to more serious injuries that need medical attention.

-If the splitting is on your vulva, it’s important to look at the area (using a mirror) when you first notice symptoms, so you can check to see if it improves with treatment.
+If the splitting is on your vulva, it’s important to look at the area (using a mirror) when you first notice symptoms, so you can check if it improves with treatment.

-Symptoms of vulvovaginal splitting vary depending on the severity of the injury.
+Symptoms of vulval and vaginal splits vary depending on the severity of the injury.
 They may include:

 • itching or burning sensations